Robert is an Author, Artist, Graphic Designer and Photographer. He writes about Survivalism and Futurism.

 - Clip-Lock Container

 1. Tilted Candy Jar

 One of the first things I found while searching the dollar store was a glass jar that was tilted in a way that made it easy to take candy from it.
 It had a metal lid that is 3.2 inches in diameter.
 The opening of the jar is 2 1/2 inches.

 I thought these dimensions were perfect because many of the simple circuits I want to create will be about the size of the lid.
 Because the lid is made out of metal it will be a good grounding plane.
 The inside of the jar would be a great place to house the wires and possibly a LED or two.

 The most difficult part about this enclosure would be the fact that the base is made out of glass.
 If you want to have the power cord come from the base of the enclosure, you will have to drill a hole into the glass.
 This is not an easy thing to do.
 It can be done if you have patience and a super sharp drill bit.

 These containers come in a couple of sizes: 3.5 x 5 and 5 x 6.5.
 They are great for small projects and have a lid that comes off easily but also has clips on them so they will not pop off or fall apart.

-I like these boxes because they are small and project size.
+I like these boxes because they are small and project-sized.
 They will fit in your pocket.
-They are made out of plastic which means they will not short out your circuit boards.
+They are made out of plastic, which means they will not short out your circuit boards.
 You can easily create holes with your soldering iron.